Sack Man: Regional traditions

-Variants of this figure appear all over the world, particularly in the Americas, where it is referred to as el Hombre del costal, el hombre del saco, or in Portuguese, o homem do saco (all of which mean "the sack/bag man"), and Eastern Europe.
+Variants of this figure appear all over the world, particularly in the Americas, where it is referred to as el Hombre del costal, el hombre del saco, or in Portuguese, o homem do saco (all of which mean 'the sack/bag man'), and Eastern Europe.
 Similar legends are found in Haiti and some countries in Asia.

 Iberia and Latin America

 In Spain, el hombre del saco is usually depicted as a mean and impossibly ugly and skinny old man who eats the misbehaving children he collects.
 The crime of Gádor gave rise to this term because the kidnappers used a gunny sack to carry with the children.

 In Brazil, o homem do saco is portrayed as a tall and imposing adult male, usually in the form of a vagrant, who carries a sack on his back, and collects mean disobedient children to sell them.

-In Chile, Argentina, and particularly in the Southern and Austral Zones, hee is mostly known as el Viejo del Saco or el Hombre de La Bolsa ("The old man with the bag") who walks around the neighbourhood every day around supper time.
+In Chile, Argentina, and particularly in the Southern and Austral Zones, hee is mostly known as el Viejo del Saco or el Hombre de La Bolsa ('the Old Man with the Bag') who walks around the neighbourhood every day around supper time.
 This character is not considered or perceived as a mythical or fantastic creature by children.
 Instead, he is recognised as an insane murderer that somehow has been accepted by society which allows him to take a child that has been given to him willingly by disappointed parents or any child that is not home by sundown or supper time.
-In Honduras and Mexico, misbehaving children fear el Roba Chicos, or child-snatcher, which is very similar to Hombre del Saco.
+In Honduras and Mexico, misbehaving children fear el Roba Chicos, ('the child-snatcher'), which is very similar to Hombre del Saco.

 Eastern Europe and the Caucasus

 In Armenia and Georgia, children are threatened by the "Bag Man" who carries a bag and kidnaps those who do not behave.
 In Hungary, the local bogeyman, the mumus, is known as zsákos ember, literally "the person with a sack".
-In Poland, children are frightened by the bebok, babok, or bobok or who is also portrayed as a man with a sack.
+In Poland, children are frightened by the bebok, babok, or bobok, who is also portrayed as a man with a sack.
 In the Czech Republic and Slovakia, a similar creature is known: bubák.
-It's a creature without a typical form, connected with darkness or scary places, making children fear but not taking them away usually.
+It is a creature without a typical form, connected with darkness or scary places, making children fear but not taking them away usually.
 The character of čert, the devil, is used for that instead ("Don't be naughty or čert will take you away!").
-In Russia, Ukraine, and Belarus, buka (бука), babay (бабай), or Babayka (бабайка) is used to keep children in bed or stop them from misbehaving.
-Babay means "old man" in Tatar.
+In Russia, Ukraine, and Belarus, (бука), (бабай), or (бабайка) is used to keep children in bed or stop them from misbehaving. babay means 'old man' in Tatar.